3sanket3/3sanket3/content/posts/2019-06-05---serverless-faqs.md

   - "beginner"
   - "faqs"

-description: "This post explains some of the frequent questions many developers have regarding Serverless"
+description: "This post will explain some of the frequent questions many developers have regarding Serverless"
 ---

 ## No Servers?
 Really? 😲